≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-AB InBev’s declining net debt is the result of the company’s deleveraging efforts in which the company pays off its debt progressively over the years.
+However, it is good to see that the company’s net debt has been decreasing, reaching a record low as of 2023.
+AB InBev’s declining net debt is the result of the company’s deleveraging efforts.
+The company has been paying off its debt progressively over the years.

-AB InBev’s Net Debt To Normalized EBITDA Ratio
+Net Debt To Normalized EBITDA Ratio

 AB InBev net debt to normalized EBITDA ratio